IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Experiments

 To further study the learning process of IN-Flow, we visualize the learning loss curves of N-BEATS and IN-Flow.
-Figure \ref{fig:optimization_case_training_loss} and Figure \ref{fig:optimization_case_validation_loss} demonstrate the training loss and validation loss curve on CAISO dataset respectively, which correspond to the inner loop and outer loop optimization updates as mentioned in Section \ref{sec:method_optim}.
-We notice that with IN-Flow the training loss of N-BEATS has faster convergence which signifies the transformation module improves the learning of forecasting module.
-After about 50 epochs, though the two training loss curves come close, the validation loss of IN-Flow is far lower than pure N-BEATS, which is attributed to the transformation module that relieves distribution shifts for less validation errors and better generalization in forecasting.
+Figure \ref{fig:optimization_case_training_loss} and Figure \ref{fig:optimization_case_validation_loss} demonstrate the training loss and validation loss curve on CAISO dataset respectively.
+We notice that with IN-Flow the training loss of N-BEATS has faster convergence which signifies the transformation module improves the learning of the forecasting module.
+After about 50 epochs, though the two training loss curves come close, the validation loss of IN-Flow is far lower than pure N-BEATS, which is attributed to the transformation module that relieves distribution shifts for fewer validation errors and better generalization in forecasting.